 - CREST Certification benefits, cost, OSCP equivalent and other details

-Why is penetration testing important for your business?
+Why is CHECK penetration testing important for your business?

 Penetration testing is an essential cybersecurity test component for businesses of all sizes.
 When performed strategically, pen testing delivers critical input to an organisation’s IT investments, establishing the test as the backbone of your security strategy.